Nebraska Democrats renounce their Senate pick over comments

 “Our Democratic Party has no tolerance for sexual harassment,” state Democratic Party Chairwoman Jane Kleeb said in a statement.
 “Our party will not extend resources or any type of support to any candidate that violates our code of conduct and doesn’t treat men and women with the dignity and respect they deserve.”

+The female staffer texted back that she was appalled by his comments and could no longer support his campaign.

+“You are my boss and a candidate running for Senate, (an) office held by just 100 Americans representing approximately 330 million of her people,” she wrote.
+“There is zero tolerance for what you said.”

-Party officials declined to elaborate on Janicek’s exact comments, but in a news release, they said a campaign staff member showed them sexually inappropriate remarks that the candidate made in a group text.
-They said they demanded that Janicek withdraw as the party’s nominee, which he refused to do.
+Party officials said they demanded that Janicek withdraw as the party’s nominee, which he refused to do.

 The campaign staffer, who has since quit, filed a formal complaint with the party alleging that Janicek violated its code of conduct that prohibits sexual harassment.

 In a brief phone interview, Janicek said he doesn’t plan to drop out of the race.
-He alleged that the party was targeting him because he disagreed with its more liberal activists on issues such as abortion rights and gun control, while he has taken a more moderate stance.
+He alleged that the party was targeting him because he disagreed with its more liberal activists on issues such as abortion rights and gun control.

 “They’re using this as a crutch,” he said.

-Janicek didn’t deny that he made an offensive comment, but he said he apologized for it and assumed the matter would be kept private.
+Janicek didn’t deny that he made offensive comments, but he said he apologized for them and assumed the matter would be kept private.

+Vince Powers, a Lincoln attorney and former state party chairman who is representing the female staffer, said Janicek also apologized to his client in person, but that she still wants him out of the race.
+Powers said his client did not accept Janicek’s apology.

+“People go to work for Democratic candidates in an underdog race because they’re idealists,” Powers said.
+“So when you get a text like this, it’s just devastating.”

 Party officials can only replace Janicek on the November general election ballot if he files a request with the Nebraska secretary of state’s office to have his name removed.